aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 In the remedy section I have suggested full-fat raw milk.
 This means that the milk should be approximately 10% cream (the way it came from cows when I was a child).
 Raw cream facilitates proper digestion and utilization of the minerals and protein in raw milk.
 Dairies usually skim the milk, reducing the cream content to 2-4%.
 Milk containing 2- 4% cream is usually labeled “skimmed milk.”
 Milk containing 4-7% cream is labeled “whole milk” - which of course it is not.
 Add enough raw cream to the raw milk so that the cream content is 15%.
 For example, add 1⁄2 cup of raw cream to 6 cups of raw milk.
 The only “raw” cottage cheese that is available (at the time of this writing) is not really raw.
 It is heated to about 120° Fahrenheit.
 Many of my clients, especially women, developed thyroid sluggishness and swelling throughout the thyroid area (neck) from eating that cottage cheese.
 Like other cooked foods that are not starches, I don’t recommend that people eat that misnamed “raw” cottage cheese.

-MILK, PASTEURIZED, HOMOGENIZED AND GENETIC- ALLY ENGINEERED: Like all other cooked and processed foods, pasteurized and homogenized milks are nutritionally deficient foods.
+MILK, PASTEURIZED, HOMOGENIZED AND GENETICALLY ENGINEERED: Like all other cooked and processed foods, pasteurized and homogenized milks are nutritionally deficient foods.
 Pasteurized and homogenized milks create dry and coarse hair, skin, glands, and brittle bones that can easily break.
 Pasteurized and

 PAGE 193